Gone are the days of decorating every spare inch of space in my home. These days, less is more when ushering in a new season.

 amber vase with tall fall grasses spilling out

 The mantel is uncluttered and simple, the way I like it.
-I haven’t switched up the art on our Frame TV since early summer, and I think this particular print still works for the fall.
+I haven’t switched up the art on our Frame TV since early summer, because I think this particular print still works for the fall.

 subtle mantel decor for fall